When

 crew leader, we built trails, and we were, on occasion, provided

-treated lumber (and told it was safe).... and when repairing my
+treated lumber (and told it was safe).
+Also, when repairing my parent's fence line, I have unknowingly handled it... but beyond this

 point, now I do know, so it becomes a